deltachat/deltachat-pages/es/help.md

 Sin embargo, algunos proveedores necesitan opciones especiales para funcionar correctamente, ver [Descripción de proveedores](https://providers.delta.chat)

-### I want to manage my own e-mail server for Delta Chat.
-What do you recommend?
+### Quiero manejar mi propio servidor de correo para Delta Chat. ¿Qué me recomiendan?

 - Most mail servers will work well.
 But what we personally recommend is a combination of mailcow and mailadm, as described [in this